Advanced-Computer-Lab-2022/karimarie/README.md

 1. login
 2. create a course with its coresspnding quizzes and  exam
 3. view all courses with its corresponding info: rates,reviews, price,etc.
-4. add a discount for a chosen period of time on  any oh his courses
+4. add a discount for a chosen period of time on  any of his courses

 *Notes*
 1. Instructors and trainees can change their passowrd and email at any times